keras-team/keras-cv/README.md

 ```

 To install the stable versions of KerasCV and Keras 3, you should install Keras
-3 **after** installing KerasNLP.
+3 **after** installing KerasCV.
 This is a temporary step while TensorFlow is
 pinned to Keras 2, and will no longer be necessary after TensorFlow 2.16.

 ```
-pip install --upgrade keras-nlp pip install keras>=3
+pip install --upgrade keras-cv tensorflow pip install keras>=3
 ```
 > [!IMPORTANT]